AliceWonderMiscreations/FileWrapper/README.md

 The parameters the constructor takes:

 1. `$path` -- __Required__
   The path on the filesystem to the file being served.
+Always a `string`.
 2. `$request` -- __Optional__
   The name of the requested file that the client will see.
 This only matters if it is different than the name of the file on the filesystem *and* the file is being served as an attachment for the client to save to its local filesystem.
-  Set it to `null` to just use the name of the file in `$path`.
+  Set it to `null` to just use the name of the file in `$path`, otherwise set it to a `string`.
+Default value is `null`.
 3. `$mime` -- __Optional__
   The MIME type the file should be served with.
 The class will attempt to sniff the correct MIME type if set to `null` but it is better to explicitly specify the MIME type.
+Use a `string` to specify a MIME type.
+To tell the clas detect the mime type, set to `null`.
 4. `$maxage` -- __Optional__
   How long the client should cache the file for.
 This parameter can either be an integer representing number of seconds, an integer representing the UNIX timestamp when you want the cache to expire, a string that can be parsed by the `strtotime()` command specifying when you want the cache to expire, or a `\DateInterval` object specifying how long the browser should cache it for.
+  The default value is `604800` seconds, which is one week.
 5. `$attachment` -- __Optional__
   Whether a header should be sent telling the client to save the file.
 Boolean default to `false`.